jcthomassie/yurt/README.md

 `build`

-- `repo`
+- `!repo`
   - `path` local repo directory path
   - `url` remote url for cloning the repo
-- `namespace` map of substitution values
+- `!namespace` map of substitution values
   - `name` name of the namespace
   - `values` variable definitions
-- `matrix` repeat include block for each value
+- `!matrix` repeat include block for each value
   - `values` values to substitute in the include block
   - `include` build steps to be repeated
-- `case` list of conditional build steps
+- `!case` list of conditional build steps
   - `positive` if the spec matches the local spec
   - `negative` if the spec does not match the local spec
   - `default` if none of the preceeding conditions are met
-- `link` list of symlinks to be applied
+- `!link` list of symlinks to be applied
-- `run` shell command to run on install
+- `!run` shell command to run on install
   - `shell` shell to run the command with
   - `command` command to run
-- `install` list of packages to install
+- `!install` list of packages to install
   - `name` package name
   - `managers` (optional) list of package managers that provide the package
   - `aliases` (optional) package aliases for specific package managers
-- `require` list of package managers to bootstrap
+- `!require` list of package managers to bootstrap

 Some build steps (such as `require` and `namespace`) modify the resolver state.
 The order of build steps may change the resolved values.